ICESat-2/community/README.md

 - [CapToolkit](https://github.com/fspaolo/captoolkit) : A do-it-all library of code for working with cryospheric altimetry data

 - [pointCollection](https://github.com/SmithB/pointCollection/) : A library of code for basic interactions with point data (including ICESat-2 tools)

+## Data-product code repositories

+Some of the higher-level products are generated using code that is available on github:

+- [ATL11](https://github.com/suzanne64/ATL11) : Code to generate the ATL11 (Slope-Corrected Land Ice Height Time Series) product based on the ATL06 (Land-ice height) product.

+- [ATL14/15](https://github.com/SmithB/ATL1415) : Code to generate the gridded ice-sheet DEM and height-change products from ATL11